 In November 2022, the CPSC issued a mandatory standard for custom window covering cords, applying the standards for stock window covering operating cords to custom window covering operating cords.
 The Window Covering Manufacturers Association challenged the rule in the Court of Appeals for the D.C.
 Circuit, and it moved for a stay of the rule pending review or for vacatur and remand to the agency.
 On behalf of Consumer Reports, Kids In Danger, Parents for Window Blind Safety, and Public Citizen, appearing as amici curiae, we filed an opposition to the motion.
-On January 10, 2023, the D.C.
-Circuit granted the motion for a stay and set a schedule for briefing on the merits.
+On January 10, 2023, however, the court granted the motion for a stay.

 In March 2023, we filed an amicus brief in support of CPSC on behalf of Public Citizen, Consumer Federation of America, Consumer Reports, Kinds In Danger, Parents for Window Blind Safety, and US PIRG.
 The brief explains both the strong basis for the standard and rebuts the manufacturers’ argument that the rule is invalid because CPSC commissioners can be removed by the president only for cause.